 Kierland Fine Art & Wine Festival

-More than 100 artists from around the globe will converge on Main Street, creating a unique outdoor gallery.
-On display will be a collection of original art representing a wide variety of cultures and artwork in a range of subject matter and media.
-Subjects include still life, landscape, portraiture, nature, and abstract.
+More than 100 renowned artists from around the globe will showcase their talents on the center’s fashionable Main Street, with a collection of unique, handmade works of art representing various cultures and a range of subject matter and media, including still life, landscape, portraiture, nature, and abstract.

 Kierland Commons